opbuzz/CyberSec/Python.md

 ### Files (.open)
 - `close` - Closes the file
-- `open` - You can open a file multiple times.
+- `open` - You can open a file multiple times.  if  a file is opened with a 'w'  then it will delete all the content of the file
 - `read` - read the content of a file - returns an object
 - `readline` - Read one line
 - `truncate` - Empties the files